kaiachain/kaia-docs/docs/references/service-providers/service-providers.md

 BlockPI Network aims to provide high-quality, robust, and efficient RPC service.
 To avoid the single-point failure and limitation of scalability, the network is designed to be a distributed structure with expandable RPC nodes.

-BlockPI provides free public endpoints to the Klaytn community and advanced features to paid users.
+BlockPI provides free public endpoints to the Kaia community and advanced features to paid users.
 BlockPI designed two paid packages, and support Pay As You Go to fulfill flexible user needs.
-You can check the pricing details for each package (https://docs.blockpi.io/documentations/pricing) and the individual method cost for Klaytn  (https://docs.blockpi.io/documentations/request-unit-ru)
+You can check the pricing details for each package (https://docs.blockpi.io/documentations/pricing) and the individual method cost for Kaia  (https://docs.blockpi.io/documentations/request-unit-ru)

 ### Features

 * 20 requests per second on free services, and unlimited for paid packages.
-* Choice of Klaytn archive node and endpoint node
+* Choice of Kaia archive node and endpoint node
 * Whitelisting possible for endpoint nodes
 * WSS available and subscription coming soon
 * Supports tracing